jaykeny/lower-the-curtains/README.md

 1. Follow the process for one of the above methods.
 2. Create a multi action switch
 3. Add an Open to the first action and point it to the program
-4. Add a Close to the second action and point it to the program
+4. Add a Close to the second action and point it to stream-deck-close.bat

 # FAQ
 ## Can this work with Mac or Linux?